Zlatish/VS-Projects/README.md

 # VS-Projects
 PLEASE NOTE
-Contents of this folder reflect the projects laid out to be completed during the codecademy back-end development course :)
+Contents of this folder reflects projects and test pages that are done in tandem with boot.dev / codecademy, and its experimental in purpose at this stage